 MPP, Harvard Kennedy School of Government

-New York Hospital Cornell University Med Ctr
+Residency, Obs/ Gyn, New York Hospital Cornell University Med Ctr

-Racial/Ethnic Disparities in Health, Women's Health, Infant Mortality, Postpartum Depression, Quality of Care, Vulnerable Populations
+Racial/Ethnic Disparities in Health, Women's Health, Maternal Mortality and Morbidity, Infant Mortality, Postpartum Depression, Quality of Care, Underserved Populations

-Howell EA, Hebert P, Chatterjee S, Kleinman L, Chassin MR. Black-White Differences in Very Low Birthweight Neonatal Mortality Among New York City Hospitals.
-Pediatrics 2008 Mar; 121(3): e407-415.
+Howell EA, Hebert P, Chatterjee S, Kleinman LC, Chassin MR. Black/white differences in very low birth weight neonatal mortality rates among New York City hospitals.
+Pediatrics 2008 Mar; 121(3).